WindowsAzure-TrainingKit-RU/DEMO-DeployingAD/Demo.md

 <a name="Demo" />
 ## Demo ##

-1. Configure the demo virtual network that the demo virtual machines will be deployed to.
+1. Configure the demo virtual network where the demo virtual machines will be deployed to.

 1. Create a simple virtual network with an affinity group for it in the region where your cloud services will be hosted and specify the affinity group along with a single subnet network configuration.